 Effective tissue regeneration and remineralisation*

-> High release of Calcium hydroxide ions (Ca²⁺), due to its MTA content
+> High release of Calcium hydroxide ions (Ca²⁺), due to its MTA composition

-Easy handling and insertion inside the dental cavity
+Practical handling and insertion into the dental cavity

 > Setting time 15 min

-> Choice of cement consistency, with a selection of 2 types of mixes (manual or automatic)
+> Choice of cement consistency, with 2 mixing modes (manual and automatic)

 > Economical single-dose packaging